Halloween. 1992. The BBC airs a program called Ghostwatch. It aired only once…

 The appearance of Pipes hidden throughout the movie is one of several reasons Ghostwatch beckons repeat viewings (you can see him hidden under stairs, during static outbursts, and amongst crowds).
 The program begins to unravel the identity and history of the man (now: ghost) known as Pipes.
 The program ends with the reporters realizing that the broadcast itself has been acting as a sort of “national séance” allowing Pipes to gain his power and unleash its fullest extent.
 Michael Parkinson himself is a studio focal point; even becoming possessed by the film’s end.

 It was released on DVD by the British Film Institute in 2002—but has never aired at all on American TV, or been available on home video in the U.S. As of today, though, that’s all changed.
-This is the second time in as many months Shudder has made a previously hard-to-find piece of horror history available to the masses: Last month, it brought a nearly-complete version of Ken Russell’s The Devils to streaming for the first time.
+This is the second time in as many months Shudder has made a previously hard-to-find piece of horror history available to the masses: it also brought a nearly-complete version of Ken Russell’s The Devils to streaming for the first time.

 Images: BBC, Shudder